-Alison – I really like What Time is it Mr. Wolf? by Teacher’s Pet!
-I can easily customize it for my student who is learning to tell time to the hour with 3 choice to the other extreme of a student who can tell time is learning to tell time with words and 8 choices yet they are both using.
+Alison - I really like What Time is it, Mr. Wolf? by Teacher's Pet!
+I can easily customize it for my student who is learning to tell time to the hour with 3 choices to the other extreme of a student who can tell time is learning to tell time with words and 8 choices yet they are both using.

 Jo - Eyal is a genius, always creative and cutting edge, his apps are the perfect way to develop right brain creative capabilities and we know just how important that is.

-Jackie – The plushies add another dimension of fun!
-I was so excited when I found the cutest little Sago toys that are exact look alikes to their characters!
+Jackie - The plushies add another dimension of fun!
+I was so excited when I found the cutest little Sago toys that are an exact look alike to their characters!

-Jayne – What other apps are incredibally adaptable and provide lots of room for creativity and self-expression?
-Or of course love exploratory game play!
+Jayne - What other apps are incredibly adaptable and provide lots of room for creativity and self-expression?
+Or of course, love exploratory game play!

 Jo - Curious Hat is very innovative, they strive to design tools for children that encourage discovery play and foster creativity, they succeed spectacularly!

-Alison – I have a bunch of Grade 7s write some Kid In Story stories for my students.
+Alison - I have a bunch of Grade 7s writes some Kid In Story stories for my students.
 They loved it!!!
-Another great app for special needs but wasn’t designed to be is Word Wizard.
+Another great app for special needs but wasn't designed to be in Word Wizard.
 I use it daily in my class, perfect for making words.